ArijitS21-IUT/Hospital-Management-System/README.md

-# 💊 Prescripto – Smart Doctor Appointment Booking System
+# Prescripto – Smart Hospital Management System

 **Prescripto** is a modern **MERN Stack healthcare platform** designed to simplify the process of booking doctor appointments online.
 It offers patients a seamless way to schedule consultations, while providing doctors with tools to manage availability, appointments, and patient information.